GeraldNamgal/web-prog-hw3-2018/README.md

 between a set of toppings and pizzas that administrators created; I don't have to worry about anything being unaccounted for.
 It also automates the process of checking whether a deletion or addition in one happened in one and/or the other and handles the table consequences and such of situations like these for me.
+That is, the "ManyToManyField" will allow me to associate a topping with multiple pizzas and each pizza with multiple toppings.